A strategic guide to the Zendesk first reply time explore recipe setup in 2026

 -

-Give instant answers with an AI agent
+Enhance responsiveness with an AI agent

-Help your team move faster with an AI copilot
+Support your agents with an AI copilot

 Frequently asked questions

-With this setup, you can generate reports showing average FRT over specific periods, visualize FRT heatmaps by day and hour, and even create custom reply time brackets to group tickets by response speed.
-It provides historical performance data.
+With this setup, you can generate comprehensive reports showing average FRT over specific periods, visualize FRT heatmaps by day and hour, and even create custom reply time brackets to group tickets by response speed.
+It provides essential historical performance data.